JainMradul/End-to-End-Mlops/README.md

 These variables are used to predict whether the patient will survive the heart failure or not (Death Event: 0 - no or 1 - yes).

-### Task
+### Objective
+Identify the patients who have a high risk of death due to heart failure.

-Classification task to predict death event by heart failure, expressed by the DEATH_EVENT variable with a binary (0 or 1) outcome
+We have modeled this as classification task to predict death event by heart failure, expressed by the DEATH_EVENT variable with a binary (0 or 1) outcome we have finally achieved the accuracy of around 91.1% which means that we are able to predict the risk of death correctly 91.1% of the time.

 ### Access
 The dataset is uploaded and registered in tabular form on the ML Azure workspaceblobstore.
 The dataset URL/datastore path can be used to access the data in the Jupyter notebooks used for model training via python SDK.